-The GGRT is a tax imposed on the gross receipts of state and local governments for services rendered to customers such as water, sewer and solid waste collection.
+The Governmental Gross Receipts Tax (GGRT) is a tax imposed on the gross receipts of state and local governments for services rendered to customers such as water, sewer and solid waste collection.
 Three quarters (75%) of GGRT collections are appropriated to the PPRF by statute.
-NMFA's share of GGRT collections was \$30.1 million in 2018, up 2.4% from 2017.
-The GGRT funds are used:
+NMFA's share of GGRT collections was \$37.2 million in fiscal year 2019, up 21.2% from 2018 due to a one-time correction of \$4.8 million due to a misclassification of taxes by a government entity over the past three years.
+This total includes amounts that are not needed for payments under the General Indenture of Trust and Subordinated Indenture of Trust and are appropriated from the PPRF by the Legislature to fund various legislative initiatives.
+The GGRT funds serve several functions:

-- As a credit enhancement for the PPRF bonds.
-In the event of defaults on loans, GGRT funds can be used to make up for any shortfall in funds available for bond payments. - To fund loans to borrowers, especially smaller loans which are not cost-effective to reimburse in a bond issue.
+- Credit enhancement for the PPRF bonds such that GGRT funds can be used to make up for any shortfall in funds available for bond payments in the event of a default by any of the loans in the portfolio. - Fund loans to borrowers, especially smaller loans which may not be cost-effective to reimburse in a bond issue. - Pay operating expenses of the PPRF.